Online Poetry Exclusive: “The Dascomb Aerie” by Donna L. Emerson

 Elisabeth Blandford is studying English for Secondary Education at Towson University.
 Elisabeth’s passions include reading, writing, and teaching.
 When she’s not reading or writing she can be found running, rock climbing, hiking, or mountain biking.

-Exclusive Poetry Feature: “The Woman Sitting Across Me On The Subway” by Angie Kang
+Online Poetry Exclusive: “The Woman Sitting Across Me On The Subway” by Angie Kang

 The Woman Sitting Across Me On The Subway